 - Confusing behaviour with achievement – grades should be about achievement, behaviour should be reported separately.

-- choose to have serious surgery from a surgeon who could proudly claim to have completed 200 worksheets perfectly on the procedure?
+- Chose to have serious surgery by a surgeon who could proudly claim to have completed 200 worksheets perfectly on the procedure?

 It is this critical issue – the institutional rejection of the vital centrality of mistakes as a part of the learning process that most of us encountered at school – that parents recoil at and identify with.
 This is a recognition articulated by Gabriel Rshaid:

 “Mistakes were not allowed: Mistakes were stigmatized in the learning process.
 It is widely known and well accepted that trial and error and learning from one’s own mistakes is a secure path for learning and acquiring proficiency… Despite this, schools have instituted an implicitly repressive environment that progressively stifles students’ creativity, curiosity, and spontaneity for fear of being ridiculed.”